 They must be executed well or you can come across as snotty and break rapport instead of creating attraction.

-Casanova had plenty of skills that he would have been successful without money as well.
+Sure, Casanova had plenty of skills and would have been successful even without money.

-In a period when he had lots of money, he threw a party where he hired coaches to go pick up his guests.
+For example, once he threw a party where he hired chauffeured coaches to go pick up his guests.

-That of course made him the biggest draw of the night and established his reputation as a man of vast resources, who knew how to enjoy life.
+That, of course, made him the biggest draw of the night and established his reputation as a man of vast resources, who knew how to enjoy life.

 I was successful with both of them because I was rich.
 If I had been a poor man, I should have neither of them.

-And he was well aware that money can help seduction.
+And he was well aware that money could help seduction.

 Without counting my physical attraction, I had plenty of money and was not afraid of swinging it.